-- Evidence of right to work (as detailed in section 3.14 and Appendix D) - Fully completed application form - 2 recent passport size photos - Satisfactory DVLA Group 2 medical (completed within 1 month by a medical practitioner who has had sight of the applicants medical summary) (see section XX for further details) - A full current DVLA driving licence held for a minimum period of 12 months and a time limited DVLA check code - An appropriate practical driving certification from an approved training provider (see section XX for further details) - An enhanced DBS certificate for the role of taxi driver and other workforce together with DBS update service details (see section XX for further details) - An overseas checks certificate on good conduct (required for persons who have spent time away from the UK - see section XX below) - A BTEC level 2 / City and Guilds level 2 Certificate in Introduction to the Role of the Professional Taxi and Private Hire Driver issued by Lancaster and Morecambe College - incorporating the Lancaster City Council taxi - drivers knowledge test (see section XX for further details) - The Licence fee
+- Evidence of right to work (as detailed in section 3.14 and Appendix D) - · Fully completed application form - 2 recent passport size photos - Satisfactory DVLA Group 2 medical (completed within 1 month by a medical practitioner who has had sight of the applicant's medical summary - see section 4.5 for further details) - A full current DVLA driving licence held for a minimum period of 12 months and a time limited DVLA check code - An appropriate practical driving certification from an approved training provider (see section 4.6 for further details) - An enhanced DBS certificate for the role of taxi driver and other workforce together with DBS update service details (see section 4.4 for further details) - An overseas check certificate on good conduct (required for persons who have spent time away from the UK - see section 4.4.1) - A BTEC level 2 / City and Guilds level 2 Certificate in Introduction to the Role of the Professional Taxi and Private Hire Driver issued by Lancaster and Morecambe College - incorporating the Lancaster City Council taxi drivers knowledge test (see section 4.7 for further details) - The Licence fee

-The step by step process to the application is detailed on the Councils website at Taxi and private hire - Lancaster City Council.
+The step by step process to the application is detailed on the Councils website at Taxi and Private Hire Licence Forms - Lancaster City Council

 An application for a driver's licence (hackney carriage or private hire) will only be accepted when all the above documents are provided.

-Any person with criminal convictions, cautions, motoring convictions or other conduct matters are strongly advised to familiarise themselves with the Councils Guidelines on relevance of convictions and other conduct (Appendix A) before deciding whether to commence the application process, the cost of obtaining all the above documentation and qualifications is significant and in the event of an applicant having convictions that fall within the guidelines detailed in Appendix A the application is unlikely to be successful, although each application is considered on its own merit.
+Any person with criminal convictions, cautions, motoring convictions or other conduct matters are strongly advised to familiarise themselves with the Councils Guidelines on relevance of convictions and other conduct before deciding whether to commence the application process, the cost of obtaining all the above documentation and qualifications is significant and in the event of an applicant having convictions that fall within the guidelines detailed in Appendix A the application is unlikely to be successful, although each application is considered on its own merit.